How to replace a range solid surface element

 This step-by-step DIY repair guide explains how to replace a solid surface element on a range.
 A sold surface element is a solid metal disc that's mounted on the cooktop surface of the range.
 Ribbon heating coils under the solid metal disc transmit heat to the surface of the disc and then to the cookware.
-Replace the sold surface element using a manufacturer-approved replacement part if it's physically damaged or if it's not heating even though it's receiving the right voltage through the surface element switch.
+Replace the sold surface element using a manufacturer-approved range part if it's physically damaged or if it's not heating even though it's receiving the right voltage through the surface element switch.

 Use this basic procedure to replace a solid surface element in Kenmore, GE and Whirlpool ranges.